Sajantoor/Rush-Hour-Solver/readme.md

 > Please recall that number of cars can go up to 18, so this little change has basically removed the `18!` constant from the code...

 There are people on the internet who would brag about their code solving the master puzzle in 6 seconds.

 Well, guess what, we have been so zealous with our optimizations, that now we are able to solve it in 0.125 seconds.
 By looking at only a thousand states, our code goes straight to the solution.

 ## Getting

 ---
-There is probably nothing else to say about our solution.
+There is probably nothing else to say about the implementation.
 Here is a guide on how to test it.

 Add your test files in the folder called `testFiles` and compile `src/rushhourtest/TestRushHour.java`, this will solve all the tests in the folder and provide a solution in the solutions folder named `Solutions`, the file is named after the test with the extension `".sol"`.